vovaekb/fifa_logs_analyzer/README.md

 python sender.py
 ```

-Results will be saved in file ...
+Results will be saved in files match_state.json and match_score.json.